mutedog/kegs.js/README.md

 ------------------------
 Write a backend interface to more easily update new beers coming on so you don't have to manually edit the json file.

-Make it easily skinnable for other homebrewers to change for their fake brand.
+Make it easily skinnable for other brewers to change for their brand.

 Update IBU section with hop graphics.